The 10 Best Baby Gates For Stairs In 2020

 There are two different types of baby gates:

-Pressure Mounted: These baby gates use pressure and tension to stay in place braced against opposing walls.
+Pressure Mounted baby gates use pressure and tension to stay in place braced against opposing walls.
 These aren’t sturdy enough to prevent falling hazards, but can be used to discourage unwanted exploring.
 Pressure-mounted gates also have a threshold along the bottom to hold the gate in place, and this can sometimes be a tripping hazard, so pressure mounted gates should not be used at the top of stairs.

-Even if you hesitate to drill into your walls, or have awkward bannisters or wall placement that makes it difficult to use a standard baby gate, there are gates and installation options that will meet your needs.
+Even if you hesitate to drill into your walls, or have awkward banisters or wall placement that makes it difficult to use a standard baby gate, there are gates and installation options that will meet your needs.

 Where to Install a Baby Gate